docsforadobe/docsforadobe.dev/docs/updating-legacy-docs/converting-rst-to-md.md

     ```sh
     sphinx-build -M markdown ./docs ./build
     ```
+    - This will generate .md files within `./build/markdown`
+2. We want to replace all of the .rst files with the .md files, *however* if we simply delete the .rst and add the .md we will lose all of the git history!
-2. For simplicity, we're going to merge these files from `./build/markdown`/ straight into `./docs/`, so that all of each subfolder's .rst files sit alongside their .md files
+   - To get around this, we're going to first *rename* all of the .rst files to .md, and *then* overwrite the "fake" renamed .md files with the converted .md files
+3. Using your renamer tool of choice, rename all .rst files in docs/ to the .md extension
+4. **Commit this rename change!**
+   - Be careful not to commit anything in `./build/`, as we don't want these in the repo (yet)
-   - Move all files from `./build/markdown/` into `./docs/`
+5. Now, overwrite all `./docs/` .md files with those from `./build/markdown/`
-3. Delete the `./build/` folder, as it won't be needed
+6. Delete the `./build/` folder, as it won't be needed
-4. Rename `./docs/index.md` to `./docs/_nav.md`
+7. Rename `./docs/index.md` to `./docs/_nav.md`
    - This is a temporary process that we'll resolve later
    - It needs to be rewritten in a different format, and moved into `./mkdocs.yml`, with this file deleted
+8. **Commit this overwrite change!**
+   - This solidifies the history, at which point we can start cleanup

 ---